 Chagas disease or American trypanosomiasis, is a serious illness caused by protozoan parasite Trypanosoma cruzi.
 The main route of transmission to humans occurs via vector-borne transmission (the insect called triatomine bug).
 Acute phase of infection is generally mild.
-However, chronic phase of this disease is marked by development of cardiac disorders in 30% of those with infection while 20% may experience digestive, neurological or mixed disorders.
-Around 6 million to 7 million people are infected with Trypanosoma cruzi worldwide, primarily in Latin America (WHO 2021).
+However, chronic phase of this disease is marked by development of cardiac disorders in 30% of those with infection while 20% may experience digestive, neurological or mixed people disorders.
+Around million million are infected with 6 to 7 Trypanosoma cruzi worldwide, primarily in Latin America (WHO 2021).

 There are no vaccines available for Chagas disease but vector control is the most effective method of prevention.
 There are different approaches recommended by WHO prevention and control of Chagas disease which are as follows: (i) improvement and cleanliness of house to prevent vector infestation; (ii) Usage of bed nets, good hygiene practices in handling of good etc., are some of the personal prevention methods; (iii) spraying residual insecticides around dwellings and surrounding areas; (iv) Education, contextualized information and communication activities about preventive measures and surveillance tools; (v) blood donors screening; (vi) regular testing to be done of organ, tissue or cell donors and receivers; (vi) access to diagnosis and treatment of people with medical indication or recommendation to do antiparasitic treatment, especially children and women of child-bearing age before pregnancy; and (vii) new-born screening of infected mother (Source: WHO website).
+In this evidence brief, we present the effect and cost of the following intervention being analysed in FairChoices:DCP Analytical tool: